 Under certain circumstances, the school district will reimburse students for the cost of tuition, textbooks, and other mandatory class materials for high school correspondence or online courses that are not part of the school district's regular curriculum.
 To receive reimbursement, the student must: 1) pay all initial course costs when he/she registers for the course; 2) select a course that is not available in the school curriculum, nor is any comparable course available; 3) register for the course during a specific school period; 4) have a faculty member designated as course monitor; and 5) complete the course during the regular school semester(s).
-The district will not be liable for the costs of such courses until the student has successfully completed the course according to the established timelines.
+The district will not be liable for the course and the district has reimbursed the student for these costs, the textbooks and class materials shall become the property of the district.